Giving truck & OTR tires a second life.

 Working in partnership with Tyromer, Kal Tire has been testing the use of devulcanized rubber, also known as tire-derived polymer (TDP), in our retread operations since 2016.
 Tests have proven that blending 20 per cent of TDP into our rubber tread compound provides a high-quality product that performs in OTR applications just as well as our regular tread compound.

-As of September 2018, we’ve used nearly 500,000 pounds of TDP in our rubber tread compound and we are committed to using more.
+We use 166,000 pounds of TDP, on average, in our rubber tread compound each year.
 Through this process, we are creating a circular economy and focusing on long-term sustainability.